What is the EU's role?

-In order to promote youth employment and entrepreneurship, the EU and its member countries are acting to:
+To promote youth employment and entrepreneurship, the EU and its member countries work together to:

-- integrate the concerns of young people in employment strategies;
+- Address the concerns of young people in employment strategies;

-- invest in providing the skills employers are looking for;
+- Invest in the skills employers look for;

-- promote opportunities for young people to work and train abroad;
+- Promote opportunities to work and train abroad;

 How is this being done?

-Youth employment is part of EU employment policy, within the wider context of the Europe 2020 growth and jobs strategy.
+Increasing youth employment is central to the EU's employment policy, within the context of the Europe 2020 growth and jobs strategy.
 Specific steps taken by the Commission to help tackle youth unemployment include:

 - The Youth on the Move flagship initiative (2010), a comprehensive package of education and employment measures for young people.
 It includes: